Adolph Bolm: Biography

-In 1919 he moved to Chicago, which served as his base from which he taught widely across the country.
 From 1921 to 1923, for example, he was invited by Nellie Cornish to direct the summer intensive program in dance at The Cornish School (now Cornish College of the Arts) in Seattle.
 There he produced original works, such as The Gargoyles of Notre Dame in 1922.
 No fewer than three of his students and dancers headed the program at the school from the 1910s to the 1950s: Mary Ann Wells, Caird Leslie, and Lee Foley.

 In 1929, Bolm moved to California.
 In 1933, following the opening of the War Memorial Opera House, the San Francisco Opera established the San Francisco Opera Ballet (SFOB) under Bolm's direction as the ballet master.
 On June 2, 1933, even before he produces dances for operas, SFOB begins presenting independent, all-dance programs.

 Bolm continued to work in California and New York through 1947.
 He was one of the five choreographers involved in the 1940 founding season for New York's Ballet Theatre.
 His last appearance on stage was in 1943, as the Moor in Petrushka at the Hollywood Bowl with the Ballet Theatre.
 His last choreography was for San Francisco Ballet (the successor to SFOB): "Mephisto" in 1947, from Mephisto Waltzes by Franz Liszt (revived in 1948).
+He died on April 16, 1951, in Los Angeles.